telegraf/telegraf/docs/ISSUE_TEMPLATE/Bug_report.md

+---
+name: Bug report
+about: Create a report to help us improve

+---

 ## Context

 Please provide any relevant information about your setup.
 This is important in case the issue is not reproducible except for under certain conditions.